How Much Does a New Roof Cost? [2024]

 On a basic budget, you can expect to pay a starting price of £500 for fixed roof lights or for something a bit bigger you could opt for an opening-roof light which would set you back around £1,000.
 On the higher end, you can find solar-powered skylights which automatically close when it rains and also offer maximum efficiency for around £2,000.

 To make your home more energy-efficient, you could consider updating the insulation in your attic.
-This can cost around £25 per square metre for insulation panels or £30 per square metre for spray foam, as this ensures your insulation is completely airtight so may be worth the extra cost.
+This can cost around £25 per square metre for insulation panels or £30 per square metre for spray foam, as this ensures your insulation is completely airtight so it may be worth the extra cost.

 Can I Replace My Own Roof?

-We all like to save money on home maintenance, but replacing an entire roof is not recommended as a DIY project, although there are no laws preventing home-owners from doing roofing work, a few mistakes can mean the DIY job can easily end up costing more than hiring a professional would in the first place.
+We all like to save money on home maintenance, but replacing an entire roof is not recommended as a DIY project.
+Although there are no laws preventing homeowners from doing roofing work, a few mistakes can mean the DIY job can easily end up costing more than hiring a professional would in the first place.

 However, if you are unqualified, there is the potential of leaks during the removal process, or you could miss out some vital structural processes that will lead to later issues.
 This could cause your energy bills to skyrocket or even affect the sale of your house should you go on to sell it.